pmean/build-website/text/06/RefusalReasons.md

 a survey.

-So if someone refused to participate in a research study, I do not see a problem with asking them \"why\" as long as the researcher is not rude or pushy.
-They always have the option of saying \"none of your business\" but the ones who do agree to offer reasons help us to better assess the scientific validity of the study.
+So if someone refused to participate in a research study, I do not see a problem with asking them "why" as long as the researcher is not rude or pushy.
+They always have the option of saying "none of your business" but the ones who do agree to offer reasons help us to better assess the scientific validity of the study.

-Now, it is unclear if the research situation cited above showed adequate respect for the patients\' right to be left alone, but I know that if you are careful, you can query refusals without violating their rights.
+Now, it is unclear if the research situation cited above showed adequate respect for the patients' right to be left alone, but I know that if you are careful, you can query refusals without violating their rights.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Exclusions in research](../category/ExclusionsInResearch.html).